The 10 most innovative travel companies of 2022

 For connecting us to Canada’s roots

 In an effort to recognize and boost Indigenous-owned businesses across the country, the Indigenous Tourism Association of Canada (ITAC) created a new brand mark, The Original Original, in June 2021.
-The mark—a flame divided into three parts representing First Nation, Métis, and Inuit, and encircled by two letter Os—identifies businesses that are at least 51% Indigenous owned and embrace key values (cultural activities should be led by Indigenous Peoples, for example) of this branch of tourism.
+The mark—a flame divided into three parts representing First Nations, Métis, and Inuit, and encircled by two letter Os—identifies businesses that are at least 51% Indigenous owned and embrace key values (cultural activities should be led by Indigenous Peoples, for example) of this branch of tourism.
 These efforts aim to educate travelers and modernize perceptions of Canada’s Indigenous people, who make up 4.9% of the population and have ties to over 630 communities.
 The Original Original is especially relevant today, as the country wrestles with abuses, both past and present, to its Indigenous communities, and helps rebuild a sector of its tourism industry that was disproportionately hit by the pandemic.

 8. Intrepid Travel